Madarganj Upazila: Education

 As of 2011, Madarganj Upazila had 66 government primary schools, 94 registered primary schools, 33 kindergartens, 226 NGO schools, 1 government high school, 48 private high schools, 1 school and college, 1 government college, 7 private colleges, 27 madrasas, 2 Qawmi madrasas, 7 Ebtedayee madrasas, and 1 agricultural and veterinary college.

 Beyond secondary education, the region offers a diverse set of opportunities for higher learning.
 This includes a government college, indicating a commitment to tertiary education, alongside four non-government colleges and five vocational colleges, providing avenues for specialized study paths catering to a spectrum of academic interests and career aspirations.

 Furthermore, the education system includes 27 madrasas, illustrating the presence of Islamic educational institutions focused on religious and Arabic education.
 In terms of madrasa education, notable institutions are Balijuri SM Fazil Senior (Degree) Madrasah, Madarganj Abdul Ali Mirza Kasem Kamil Madrasah, Jorkhali Dakhil Madrasah, Milon Bazar Fazil Degree Madrasah, Jonail Nayapara KK Mahmud Dakhil Madrasah, Jonail Raisia Balika Dakhil Madrasah.
 It is run by the Bangladesh Madrasah Education Board.
 The other branches of the madrasa are: Jonail Bazar Hafezia Qawmi Madrasah and Orphanage, Darul Quran International Hefaz Madrasah, Darul Ulum Boys Girls Madrasah, etc.

 Jamalpur Textile Institute has also been established here for technical education.
 The institution is located in the north-western part of Jorkhali village in Gunaritala union.

 Culture and Tourism

 Madarganj has a rich cultural heritage.
 The area is famous for its traditional folk music, dance, and art.
 The local people celebrate various festivals throughout the year, such as Eid-ul-Fitr, Eid-ul-Adha, and Durga Puja.
-Tourists can also enjoy the natural beauty of Madarganj, including the Jamuna River and its surroundings.
+Tourists can also enjoy the natural beauty of Madarganj, including the Jamuna River and its surroundings.Khorka Bil is a famous tourist place near the Madarganj city in Gabergram.
+Dat bhanga bridge and Hawai road are other notable tourist places.